 Conclusion

-Clear communication is vital to an effective and productive work environment.
-However, people use different communication styles to express themselves.
-Some people are direct.
-Others prefer subtlety.
+Clear communication is essential for an effective and productive work environment.
+However, people express themselves in various ways.
+Some are direct, while others prefer a more subtle approach.

 Add comment